ClosedGL2/GroceryTycoon/eastereggs.md

 and weird customers coming to the store.
 This was inspired by r/peopleofwalmart on Reddit.

-## Windows is unstable
-If playing on Windows, there is a little higher chance that the point of sale machines will break down.

 ## GNU/Linux
 If playing on Linux, every 50th customer will be named Linus T. or Richard S. after Linus Torvalds and Richard Stallman.